Computed Attributes

 Formula Computed Attributes

 Formula Computed Attributes combine existing computed attributes using arithmetic and logical expressions.
-They don’t query the warehouse directly — instead, they operate on the materialized results of other computed attributes.
+They operate on the results of other computed attributes, resolved as part of the same on-read computation.

 Use when: You want to derive new metrics from computed attributes you’ve already built, like ratios, scores, or boolean flags.